Koko-66/Translate_it/TESTING.md

     Once the linguist is selected and confirmed, the user receives feedback on the screen and email with order details.
 9. I know at what stage in the process I am, what process is running in the background and can confirm my selections at different points.<br>
     Throughout the program, the user receives feedback on their input and the program's background activities, instructions on expected input and is asked to confirm their choices.
-10. The program runs smoothly, does not take too long and does not crash when my input is not correct.<br>
+10. I want the program to run smoothly, not take too long and not crash when my input is not correct.<br>
     Testing has shown that the program runs quickly and for the functions that might take a bit longer feedback message is printed informing about the background process.
 Various input validation methods are implemented throughout the program to handle exceptions and errors that might be caused by the user input.

 ## <a name="vlaidator-testing"></a>Validator testing